giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 ![](./ssh_access_process.png)

-SSH access to Control Plane allows Giant Swarm to manage and connect to underlying customer Tenant Clusters.
+Customer Tenant Clusters are accessible only via SSH access to the Giant Swarm Control Plane.
+This Control Plane contains Giant Swarm's cluster management and operations platform, and controls our access to the underlying Tenant Clusters for diagnostic and "day 2" operational reasons.

 * **Control Plane Kubernetes API** - Usage of Kuberentes API on the Control Plane also follows the authentication principles of the SSH connection.